-*Note: ARB verifies vehicle ownership through periodic checks of Vehicle Identification Numbers (VINs) in the California DMV database.
-If a vehicle purchaser or lessee sells or returns the rebated vehicle to the dealer, ARB or its designee reserves the right to recoup CVRP funds from the original vehicle purchaser identified on the rebate form and may pursue other remedies available under the law for unauthorized early termination of vehicle ownership.
+*Note: CARB verifies vehicle ownership through periodic checks of Vehicle Identification Numbers (VINs) in the California DMV database.
+If a vehicle purchaser or lessee sells or returns the rebated vehicle to the dealer, CARB or its designee reserves the right to recoup CVRP funds from the original vehicle purchaser identified on the rebate form and may pursue other remedies available under the law for unauthorized early termination of vehicle ownership.

 If you do not retain ownership or register the vehicle for 30 consecutive months, please contact CVRP staff.

 The CVRP Implementation Manual is the governing document for CVRP.
 You can find detailed information on eligibility and program implementation in it.

 The CVRP Terms and Conditions contain a summarized version of the requirements found in the implementation manual.
 You must agree to the Implementation Manual and Terms and Conditions as part of the rebate application process.